charmplusplus/charm/doc/projections/manual.rst

 -  ``void traceEnd()``

-   Prevents the runtime from tracing events (including all user events) on the local processor where ``traceEnd`` is called.
+   Disables the runtime from tracing events (including all user events) on the local processor where ``traceEnd`` is called.

 .. _sec::explicit flushing: